- Go for a wonder walk down your street or in a naturalized area along the way you can:

 Review the Canadian 24-Hour Movement Guidelines for ages 5-17

 Canadian 24-Hour Movement Guidelines

-TumbleBooks (http://www.tumblebooklibrary.com/auto_login.aspx?u=calgarypl&p=sd19): Listen and read along to animated storybooks through the Calgary Public Library (CPL).
+TumbleBook Library (http://www.tumblebooklibrary.com/auto_login.aspx?u=calgarypl&p=sd19): Listen and read along to animated storybooks through the Calgary Public Library (CPL).
 Parents and students can access resources using their free CPL Library card.

-Calgary Public Library Resources: e-books, Bookflix, music, movies, online tutoring, encyclopedias, etc. Your library card number is your email without the @educbe.ca.
+Calgary Public Library (CPL) Resources: e-books, Bookflix, music, movies, online tutoring, encyclopedias, etc. Parents and students can access resources using their free CPL Library card.

 Kate Messner.com: A collection of favourite authors and illustrators share resources that include video read-alouds, drawing and writing lessons